C++ Boost

 1. Two Roles in Modern C++

-Two reasons to use Boost today:
+2 reasons to use Boost today:

-- Polyfill for older standards:
+- Polyfill for older standards —

-boost::optionalon a C++14 codebase,boost::filesystembefore C++17. - Production libraries with no
+boost::optionalon C++14,boost::filesystempre-C++17. - Production libraries with no

-stdequivalent: Asio, Geometry, Multi-Index, Spirit, Beast, Graph, Program Options.
+stdequivalent — Asio, Geometry, Multi-Index, Spirit, Beast, Graph, Program Options.

-For new C++17/20/23 code, default to std:: for what std:: provides; use Boost for what it doesn't.
+std::for what it provides; use Boost for what it doesn't.

 2. The Boost-to-std Story